Qhaleed/Qhaleed/README.md

 * **Rust:** For its raw power and performance.
 * **JavaScript:** For its boundless agility and web capabilities.

-I'm looking for collaborators who are as excited about building the future as I am.
+I'm looking for collaborators who are as excited about building awesome things as I am.
 Let's connect and create something amazing together! ✨

 **Are you:**